Participants in Operation Enduring Freedom: Bulgaria

 Bulgaria deployed 608 troops in Afghanistan, as well as medical personnel.

 Belgium

 In 2002, a tri-national detachment known as the European Participating Air Forces of 18 Danish, Netherlands and Norwegian F-16 ground attack fighters aircraft deployed to Manas Air Base in Kyrgyzstan to support operations in Afghanistan.
 Belgium contributed a C-130 Hercules and four F-16 aircraft.

 Bosnia and Herzegovina

 Bosnia and Herzegovina deployed a unit of 37 men to destroy munitions and clear mines, in addition to 6 command personnel, as part of the Multinational force in Iraq.
 The unit was first deployed to Fallujah, then Talil Air Base, and is now located at Camp Echo.
 In December 2006, the Bosnian government formally extended its mandate through June 2007.
-Bosnia and Herzegovina is planning to send another 49 soldiers from the 6th infantry division to Iraq in August 2008, their mission will be to protect/guard Camp Victory in Baghdad.
+Bosnia and Herzegovina planned to send another 49 soldiers from the 6th infantry division to Iraq in August 2008, their mission, to protect/guard Camp Victory in Baghdad.